27 November, 2024

 This innovative approach could transform marine habitat mapping, offering a cost-effective and ecological method to safeguard essential seagrass ecosystems globally.

-This publication received also the attention of Science magazine!
+This publication also received the attention of Science magazine!